-5. CVS shall pay the sum of \$484,000,000 into the Qualified Settlement Fund as specified in the Agreement (including Exhibit B), consisting of \$440,000,000 to be allocated for opioid remediation, \$22,000,000 to be available to reimburse State Litigation Costs, and \$22,000,000 to be available to reimburse Litigating Subdivision Litigation Costs.

-6. As contemplated by the Settlement Agreement, Plaintiff has filed a motion to establish a Qualified Settlement Fund and appoint a settlement fund administrator, which is contained in Exhibit C to this Consent Judgment, and a motion for State Litigation Costs, which is contained in Exhibit D to this Consent Judgment.
+- 5. Walgreens shall pay the sum of \$683,000,000 into the Qualified Settlement Fund as specified in the Agreement (including Exhibit B), consisting of \$620,000,000 to be allocated for opioid remediation, \$34,000,000 to be available to reimburse State Litigation Costs, and \$29,000,000 to be available to reimburse Litigating Subdivision Litigation Costs. - 6.
+As contemplated by the Settlement Agreement, Plaintiff has filed a motion to establish a Qualified Settlement Fund and appoint a settlement fund administrator, which is contained in Exhibit C to this Consent Judgment, and a motion for State Litigation Costs, which is contained in Exhibit D to this Consent Judgment.
 The Court will enter separate orders with respect to these motions.

-7. Subsection C.3(b) of the Parties' Agreement provides with respect to the portion of the payment to be allocated for opioid remediation that it shall be allocated by the Qualified Settlement Fund Administrator into three sub-funds: an Abatement Accounts Sub-Fund (also known as a regional fund), a State Sub-Fund, and a Subdivision Sub-Fund.
+- Subsection C.3(b) of the Parties' Agreement provides with respect to the portion of the payment to be allocated for opioid remediation that it shall be allocated by the Qualified Settlement Fund Administrator into three sub-funds: an Abatement Accounts Sub-Fund (also known as a regional fund), a State Sub-Fund, and a Subdivision Sub-Fund.
 Subsection C.1(a) of the Parties' Agreement provides that the amount to be available to reimburse State Litigation Costs shall be allocated by the Qualified Settlement Fund Administrator to a State Litigation Cost Payment Sub-Fund and that the amount to be available to reimburse Litigation Subdivision Litigation Costs shall be allocated by the Qualified Settlement Fund Administrator to a Litigating Subdivision Litigation Cost Sub-Fund.
-The Court approves the allocations set forth in the Agreement and the requirements governing distribution from each, the satisfaction of which will be determined at the appropriate time.

-8. The Parties' Agreement provides that Subdivisions that elect to participate in the settlement by the Initial Participation Date and complete other requirements specified in the Agreement may be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Effective Date of the Agreement.
-The Parties' Agreement further provides that Subdivisions that elect to participate in the settlement after the Initial Participation Date and complete other requirements specified in the Agreement may be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Remediation Payment within a reasonable period after the Remediation Payment within a reasonable period after the Post-Effective Date Sign-on Deadline.

-9. The Parties previously agreed to an Initial Participation Date of April 28, 2022.
-Effective of Pursuant to the Agreement's terms, the Date the Agreement is Post-Effective Deadline and the Date Sign-on is
+The Court approves the allocations set forth in the Agreement and the requirements governing distribution from each, the satisfaction of which will be determined at the appropriate time. - 8.
+The Parties' Agreement provides that Subdivisions that elect to participate in the settlement by the Initial Participation Date and complete other requirements specified in the Agreement may be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Effective Date of the Agreement.
+The Parties' Agreement further provides that Subdivisions that elect to participate in the settlement after the Initial Participation Date and complete other requirements specified in the Agreement may be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Post-Effective Date Sign-on Deadline. - 9.
+The Parties previously agreed to an Initial Participation Date of .
+Pursuant to the Agreement's terms, the Effective Date of the Agreement is , and the Post-Effective Date Sign-on Deadline is .